xbrlus/acfr/validation/README.md

 To get additional options use the option `--help` (eg. `arelleCmdLine --plugins validate/ACFR-MI --help`)

 The ACFR-MI plugin options will be displayed at the bottom of the list under the title "ACFR-MI validation plugin".
 All ACFR-MI specific options start with `--ACFR-MI` or `--xule`.

+## Install a plug-in and validate from the command prompt or in Arelle's GUI

+[Download](https://github.com/xbrlus/acfr/raw/master/validation/ACFR-MI-plugin.zip) and extract or copy the
+- [ACFR-MI.py](https://github.com/xbrlus/acfr/raw/master/validation/ACFR-MI.py) to the `/plugin/`**`validate`** folder where Arelle is installed
+- [acfrMIRulesetMap.json](https://github.com/xbrlus/acfr/raw/master/validation/acfrMIRulesetMap.json) to the `/plugin/`**`xule`** folder where Arelle is installed

+### Command line
+In this example, the plugin is specified and routes the selection of the rule set through the rulesetMap.json file, instead of specifying the rule set to be used.

+**Example:**
+`.\arellecmdline.exe --plugins "validate/ACFR-MI" -f https://xbrlus.github.io/acfr/samples/67/Ogemaw-20190930.htm -v --xule-time .005 --xule-debug --noCertificateCheck --logFile C:/output.xml`

+### GUI
+* Open Arelle.
+* Choose the "Help" menu and select "Manage plug-ins"
+* Use the "Select" button to bring up teh "Select Plug-in Module" dialog.
+* Select the **ACFR-MI.py** file (under "Validate").
+Next to the file, the name will appear as "ACFR-MI Rules Validator".
+Click on "OK".
+* The "Select Plug-in Module" will close.
+On the "Plug-in Manager" dialog click on "Close".
+When the dialogue box appears requesting a program restart, choose "Yes".
+* After restarting, choose the "Tools" menu and "Validation" and confirm there is a check mark for "ACFR-MI Rules".
+If not, select this item from the menu.

+#### Checking version and rule set map
+* Choose the "Tools" menu and mouse-over the ACFR-MI option to see four options:
+    * "Version ..." displays the current xule version installed.
+    * "Display rule set map ..." shows the current rule sets targeted by the plugin.
+    * "Check rule set map ..." verifies the cached rulesetMap.json file references the most-current available ruleset.zip files.
+    * "Update rule set map ..." provides an interface for either appending or overwriting the cached rulesetMap.json file.

+#### Checking a filing with DQC Rules
+* Choose the "File" menu and either "Open file" or "Open Web" to select an XBRL file.
+* After the instance has been processed by Arelle, choose the "Tools" >> "Validation" menu and select "Validate".
+* Monitor the "messages" window at the bottom of Arelle, to see _[DQC] Starting validation - filename_ appears.
+* After the message _[DQC] Finished validation - filename_ appears, review any error messages.
+The results can be saved by selecting the messages window (right-click on a Windows PC) and choosing "Save to file".

 © Copyright 2015 - 2022 XBRL US, Inc. All rights reserved.
 See [License](https://xbrl.us/dqc-license) for license information.
 See [Patent Notice](https://xbrl.us/dqc-patent) for patent infringement notice.